ss49919201/ssmparam/README.md

 # ssmparam

-AWS Systems Manager Parameter Store.
+This package is wrapper for AWS Systems Manager Parameter Store.